GerritCodeReview/plugins_uploadvalidator/src/main/resources/Documentation/config.md

 	The default value is false.
 This means the check will not be executed.

 	This option is *not* inherited by child projects.

+plugin.@PLUGIN@.blockedMimeType
+:	Blocked mime types.

+	This check looks for blocked mime types.
+If the check finds a blocked mime type the push will be rejected.

+	To detect mime types, this check is using the `eu.medsea.mimeutil.MimeUtil2` library.

+	Defined patterns are *not* inherited by child projects.